lincolnloop/django-dynamic-raw-id/README.rst

 django-salmonella
 =================

-A raw_id_fields widget replacement that handles display of an object's string value on change and can be overridden via a template.
+A Django admin raw_id_fields widget replacement that handles display of an object's string value on change and can be overridden via a template.
 See this example:

 .. image:: http://d.pr/i/10GtM.png
     :target: http://d.pr/i/1kv7d.png